-A subsidiary corporation of the Group, Yichang Xinshougang Property Development Company Limited ("XSG"), was in cooperation with local government authority and certain financial institutions to arrange mortgage loan facility for its buyers of property and to provide guarantees to secure obligations for such buyers on repayments.
-As at 31 December 2015, the outstanding guarantees amounted to RMB43,614,000 (2014: RMB90,850,000).
+A subsidiary of the Group, Yichang Xinshougang Property Development Company Limited ("XSG"), was in cooperation with local government authority and certain financial institutions to arrange mortgage loan facility for its buyers of property and to provide guarantees to secure obligations for such buyers on repayments.
+As at 31 December 2016, the outstanding guarantees amounted to RMB185,657,000 (2015: RMB43,614,000).
 Such guarantees will be discharged upon the earlier of (i) issuance of the real estate ownership certificate which will generally be available within three months after the buyers take possession of the relevant property; and (ii) the satisfaction of the relevant mortgage loans by buyers.